Performance#

 • Linaro Forge tools

-can be used for python based AI Workflows.
+or python profiling tools can be used for python based AI Workflows.
 In particular, python profiler cProfile could be a starting point to gain insights into performance bottlenecks.
-Please see the handbook page for python profiling.
 For AI applications using machine learning frameworks, similarly, it’s best to start by using the tool’s built-in profiler.
 Pytorch is one of these frameworks used in the ICHEC SEODA project.
 See the handbook page for pytorch profiling.
 It provides instructions on how to collect performance data on both CPU and GPU.
 Data can then be viewed by tensorboard or other third party trace viewer tools.
 When targeting GPU-specific performance analysis, NVIDIA Performance Analysis Tools offer a comprehensive suite of features for optimising GPU-accelerated HPC AI Workflows.